bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/creation.md

 - `DATA_DIR`: The directory where you want to store your key store files.

 This command will return the public address (i.e. consensus address) and the path to your private key.
-Please backup of the keyfile!
+Please backup the key file!

 An example consensus address is `0x4b3FFeDb3470D441448BF18310cAd868Cf0F44B5`.